jarviscanada/jarvis_data_eng_shawn/README.md

-# Xinyu Wang .
+# Shawn(Xinyu) Wang .
 Jarvis Consulting
-Driven and analytical professional with a bachelor's level education in electrical engineering from Carleton University.
-Apply engineering expertise to projects on devices and product development, programming and software design, and electronic manufacturing.
-Collaborate on teams to manage multifaceted projects and synthesize complex concepts into engineering solutions.
-Demonstrate proven ability to apply engineering skills to a wide range of electrical and software engineering projects.
+I recently graduated from Carleton University with a Bachelor's Degree in Electrical Engineering.
+After I graduate, I Choose to move my career path more towards the software side.
+I am passionate about learning new stuff as well as applying new skills.
+Over the last year, I have self-taught myself computer science data structures and algorithms and I have done several projects that related to programming.
+Throughout my education and my varied project experiences, I am starting to build up a wide knowledge base and learning how to quickly adapt to new concepts, which I believe makes me invulnerable in the Data Engineering industry.
+For leisure time, I like to play competitive video gaming with friends which can make me energize and improve my instance reaction.
+Overall, I am excited to pursue a career as a data engineering and further develop my skill sets.

 ## Technical Acumen

-**Proficient:** Java, Bash, SQL, Agile/Scrum, C,
+**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, C, Git

-**Competent:** MATLAB, Python, Embedded System, C++, Junit, Lambda/Stream API, Mockito, Spring Framework
+**Competent:** Springboot, Mockito, Java Lambda & Stream APIs, Junit, Python, C++.
+MATLAB, Embedded System

-**Familiar:** Google Cloud Platform, Git, Tensorflow
+**Familiar:** Google Cloud Platform, Tensorflow,

-**Hardware Design Tool:**  Cadence, ADS, HFSS, Simulink

-## Development Projects in Jarvis
+## Development Projects

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_shawn](https://github.com/jarviscanada/jarvis_data_eng_shawn)